Kitchen renovation: where do I start?

 Some kitchen fitting companies will oversee and manage the full range of tradespeople that you need to renovate a kitchen – from electricians to plumbers.
 Alternatively, you can find a local builder or kitchen fitter who can probably do the job for less.
 It’s worth costing both options.

-Although word of mouth referrals can often be a useful starting point to finding a local kitchen fitter, you should take time to research how long a company has been in business (the longer the better), whether they are insured or have the relevant credentials and what subcontractors they use.
+Although word of mouth referrals can often be a useful starting point to finding a local kitchen fitter, take time to research how long a company has been in business (the longer the better), whether they are insured or have the relevant credentials and what subcontractors they use.

 Buying kitchen appliances